 Why and How to Measure Customer Satisfaction

-Most companies say they believe in great customer service, but few set up a system to insure that they provide it.
+Most companies say they believe in great customer service, but few set up a system to insure that they provide it and achieve customer satisfaction.
 Delivering great customer service takes both understanding what your customers want and a way to see that they receive it.

 Related Customer Surveys